getsentry/raven-python/docs/config/index.rst

 It is composed of six important pieces:

 * The Protocol used.
-This can be one of the following: http, https, or udp.
+This can be one of the following: http or https.

 * The public and secret keys to authenticate the client.